-A Mascleta is an audio firework display that takes place every afternoon (at 2 p.m.).
-The Spanish are famous for their noise and nothing in Spain is as noisy as this.
-The mascleta can be heard from all over the city, but it is worth getting as close to the Plaza del Ayuntamiento as possible to get the real atmosphere.
+You can hear the mascletà from all over the city, but if you're up for braving the booms, be sure to head to Plaza del Ayuntamiento to see it up close and in person.
 Acrobats perform in the streets and there is a visual element of sorts to the fireworks as the rockets leave smoke trails as they are detonated.

 The Flower Offering

 The Las Fallas festival isn't entirely about noise and fire (though that is a big part of it).
 If the event piques your interest but you're not into the idea of late-night parties, the flower offering will be right up your alley.

 On March 17 and 18, thousands of locals make their way through the city dressed in traditional costumes and dancing to the music of the marching band following them.
 Their destination: Plaza de la Virgen, where they'll lay elaborate floral bouquets in front of the statue of the Virgin Mary.